piantado/LOTlib/Documentation/Tutorial.md

     for h in SampleStream(MHSampler(h0, data, steps=10000)) >> Unique() >> PrintH():
         pass
 ```
 Why does this matter?
 Well now instead of just explaining the data we saw, we can use the hypothesis to generalize to *new*, unseen data.
-For instane, we can take each hypothesis and see what it has to say about other numbers
+For instance, we can take each hypothesis and see what it has to say about other numbers
 ```python

     from LOTlib.SampleStream import *